JetBrains/intellij-sdk-docs/basics/testing_plugins/test_project_and_testdata_directories.md

 To specify the location of `testdata`, you must override the `getTestDataPath()` method.
 The default implementation assumes running as part of the *IntelliJ Platform* source tree and is not appropriate for third-party plugins.

-> **Note** A very common pattern in *IntelliJ Platform* tests is to use the name of the test method being executed as the base for building the `testdata` file paths.
+> **NOTE** A very common pattern in *IntelliJ Platform* tests is to use the name of the test method being executed as the base for building the `testdata` file paths.
 This allows to reuse most of the code between different test methods that test different aspects of the same feature, and this approach is also recommended for third-party plugin tests.
 The name of the test method can be retrieved using `UsefulTestCase.getTestName()`.

-> **Note** If your plugin builds on top of Java support, please see [Tests Prerequisites](/tutorials/writing_tests_for_plugins/tests_prerequisites.md) for setting up your test environment to obtain required _Mock JDK_ automatically.
+> **NOTE** If your plugin builds on top of Java support, please see [Tests Prerequisites](/tutorials/writing_tests_for_plugins/tests_prerequisites.md) for setting up your test environment to obtain required _Mock JDK_ automatically.

 To copy files or directories from your `testdata` directory to the test project directory, you can use the `copyFileToProject()` and `copyDirectoryToProject()` methods in the [`CodeInsightTestFixture`](upsource:///platform/testFramework/src/com/intellij/testFramework/fixtures/CodeInsightTestFixture.java) class.